St. Mary's Seminary Chapel: Architecture

 In 1839, the chapel gained a tower with a spire and interior decoration by noted local architect Robert Cary Long, jr. (1810-1849) However, Long's steeple later became unstable and was removed in 1916.
 Some of Godefroy's wood and plaster work was removed at this time.
 A 1967 renovation sought to restore the chapel to Godefroy's original architectural and artistic intentions.

 The chapel's basement was used for services by Black Catholic refugees from Santo Domingo (modern Haiti), a former French colony on the western end of the island of Hispaniola in the Caribbean Sea and the West Indies, where the Black slaves rose up in rebellion during the early 1790s and established the first Black republic, but unleashed decades of turmoil.
 Lessons for African-American children were also provided there by the Oblate Sisters of Providence.
-Later these lessons and masses developed into the first black Roman Catholic congregations at St. Francis Xavier Parish on East Oliver Street to commemorate St. Francis Xavier and St. Peter Claver Parish in West Baltimore which remembers St. Peter Claver.
-The Josephite Fathers religious order has a special ministry among the African American community within the Roman Catholic Church.
+Later these lessons and masses developed into the first black Catholic congregations at St. Francis Xavier Parish on East Oliver Street to commemorate St. Francis Xavier and St. Peter Claver Parish in West Baltimore which remembers St. Peter Claver.
+The Josephite Fathers religious order has a special ministry among the African American community within the Catholic Church.

 The chapel was designated a National Historic Landmark on November 11, 1971.